Palks-Studio/flask_chatbot_advanced_2.0/README.md

 ## Error Logs

 The `logs/` folder is used to automatically record Flask server errors.
-- The file `logs/errors.log` is created automatically if an error occurs.
+- The file `logs/errors.log` is created automatically if an error occurs
-- The `logs/` folder is generated if it does not exist (no need to create it manually).
+- The `logs/` folder is generated if it does not exist (no need to create it manually)
 - Each error entry contains:
   - the date and time
   - the error message
   - the full traceback for easier debugging